Lesbian Love and Sex in Art History

 Throughout most of history and in many cultures women were second-class citizens.
 Therefore, the biggest problem with the early depictions of lesbianism is that it was men who made it.
 As a result, we don’t really know what the women were feeling and experiencing.

 Also, Sappho lived in this period.
 Sappho was an Archaic Greek poetess from the island of Lesbos (from there the term lesbianism comes).
 Historians still discuss her sexuality.
 Still, according to her works, she was familiar with same-sex relationships.
-This is why later in history she was a huge inspiration for depicting lesbian love and sex.
+This is why later in history she was a huge inspiration for lesbian art.

 On the Other Side of the World